aleksey-hoffman/sigma-file-manager/README.md

 - **AUTO UPDATES:** the app updates itself automatically.
 It will let you decide if and when you want to download and install an update.

-- **COMMUNITY PARTICIPATION:** tnyone can join this community, participate in the development of this app, and learn in the process.
+- **COMMUNITY PARTICIPATION:** unlike closed-sourced apps, you participate in the development of this app (request features, vote each features should be prioritized, participate in discussions, modify code of the app yourself).

 - **QUICK VIEW:** allows you to quickly open selected files in a preview window, rather than an external program by pressing `Space` button.
 It supports images, videos, audio, PDF, most plain text formats.